 These grooves are integrated at the top surface edge of the cabinet door.
 You’ll find a narrow gap underneath a countertop (or another drawer) that’s just enough to curl your fingers around to pull it open.

-You’ll find handleless cabinets in your kitchen counters, installed as horizontal grooves.
-They can also be integrated vertically for hanging cupboards, free-standing cabinets, or tall built-in cabinet units – wherever the unhinged side of the cabinet door is.
+You’ll find handleless designs in your kitchen counters, installed as horizontal grooves.
+They can also be integrated vertically for hanging cupboards, free-standing cabinetry, or tall built-in cabinet units – wherever the unhinged side of the cabinet door is.

 If you visit hardware stores, you’ll find different types and designs of kitchen handles.
 But now that you’re eliminating them, you may think you don’t have to choose over anything anymore.
-However, handleless kitchen cabinets still come with a few variations.
+However, handleless kitchen cabinetry still comes with a few variations.

 J-Pull Kitchen Cabinets

-What designers call j-pull cabinets are cabinetry that has no hardware at all, except for necessary door hinges.
+What designers call j-pull cabinet doors are those that have no hardware at all, except for necessary door hinges.

 True Handleless Cabinets